Contact-Safe Reinforcement Learning with ProMP Reparameterization and Energy Awareness: Experiments

 Two rigid tools are employed (Fig.~\ref{fig:tools}): a slim paddle ($12 \!\times\!
 1 \!\times\!
 1$\,cm) for the pushing task, and a PLA cylinder (length 12\,cm, diameter 2.5\,cm) for the maze-sliding task.
 The physical maze is fabricated via PLA FDM, intentionally leaving a coarse surface finish to increase contact variability, while the simulation imports the exact STL geometry to match the real-world layout.

-\paragraph{Training and reporting protocol.} Unless otherwise specified, results are reported as mean~$\pm$~SE over $k$ random seeds, with curves smoothed using a moving-average window of $w$ steps.
+\paragraph{Training and reporting protocol} Unless otherwise specified, results are reported as mean~$\pm$~SE over $k$ random seeds, with curves smoothed using a moving-average window of $w$ steps.
 The episode horizon and success criteria are task-specific and detailed in the corresponding subsections.
-Domain randomization is applied within task-dependent ranges (e.g., friction, mass)
+Domain randomization is applied within task-dependent ranges (e.g., friction coefficients, object mass, and pose) to improve robustness.
+Shared evaluation metrics are listed in Table~\ref{tab:common-metrics}.